 Don’t cut all your carbohydrates

-You may have seen some people cut their entire carbohydrate intake in a bid to loose body fat.
+You may have seen some people cut their entire carbohydrate intake in a bid to lose body fat.
 This is not a good idea as the body needs carbohydrates to function properly.
 Furthermore, carbohydrates provide you with energy, so if you don’t have enough carbohydrates then your workout is going to suffer.
 You are also running the risk of breaking down muscle to provide you with energy as you have nowhere else to get it from, this is not ideal especially as you’ve taken all that time to put muscle on!

 Don’t overdo the cardio